krissgardner/meeting-assistant/lma-browser-extension-stack/README.md

 From within Chrome, navigate to chrome://extensions.
 On the left side, click the **Load unpacked**, navigate to the `lma-chrome-extension` folder (which you unzipped from the download), and click select.
 This will load your extension.

-Pin your new LMA extension to the browser tool bar - select the `extensions` icon and pin the extension `Amazon Live Meeting Assistant`.
+Pin your new LMA extension to the browser tool bar - select the `extensions` icon and pin the extension `Live Meeting Assistant`.

    <p align="center"><img src="../images/readme-pin-chrome-extension.png" alt="Pin the Chrome Extension" width="250"/></p>